jpedro/jpedro.github.io/git-dd.md

 And you are not limited to git's internal known values.
 You can add your own.

-Armed with this knowledge we can understand now how this `git deploy` contraption works.
+Armed with this knowledge we can understand now how this unholy `git deploy` contraption works.